 Winter can be a tricky season for homeowners tending to their lawn, and your grass care plan can come with many questions.
 How much should you water?
 How do you keep your lawn free of disease?
 These questions begin with identifying your zone.
-If you live in the warm zone, then you have warm-season grass, and your lawn care approach needs to adapt to your environment.
-We have the right plan for your warm-season grass winter lawn care.
+If you live in the south, then you may have warm-season grass, and your lawn care approach needs to adapt to your environment.
+We have the right plan for your warm-season grass and winter lawn care.

-If you live in the southern half of the United States, such as the sunbelt, then you live in the warm zone.
-In the warm zone, lawns have lush, warm-season grass.
+If you live in the southern half of the United States, such as the sunbelt, then you live in the warm-season zone.
+In the warm-season zone, lawns have lush, warm-season grass.
 However, if you live in the Transition Zone, which is the middle of the United States, you may also have warm-season grass!
 Think about your climate: if your area often has warmer temperatures in the 80s and 90s, you probably have warm-season grass, as that type of grass thrives in that climate.

 Still not sure if you have warm-season grass?
-Before you plan your lawn care for winter, try to identify your grass to confirm it is warm season.
+Before you plan your lawn care for winter, try to identify your grass to confirm it is warm-season.
 Here are some common warm-season grasses:

 Your lawn is now prepared for winter!
 Grass care during the winter months is all about observation.
 Check your lawn often for water and debris.
 If you have trees hovering over your lawn, make sure you clear away any leaves or branches that may have gathered.
 Covering your warm-season lawn with leaves can create a breeding ground for disease!
 You also want to avoid over-irrigation, especially if you are in an area that is prone to rain, so keep track of how much water your lawn is receiving.

-Your warm season lawn does not do well in cold temperatures.
+Your warm-season lawn does not do well in cold temperatures.
 Preventing and containing signs of winterkill should be a priority in your winter grass care.
 If you are seeing patches of your grass that are dying, don’t freak out!
 You can always spread a little seed or lay sod in the early spring; the important thing is to make sure the rest of your lawn doesn't fall victim to winterkill.
 Try to figure out why that patch of lawn is dying – is there too much water there?
 Were there leaves and debris there for an extended period?
-Find the source of the problem and be meticulous preventing that problem around the rest of your lawn.
+Find the source of the problem and be meticulous in preventing that problem around the rest of your lawn.

 Adapting your lawn care plan to prepare your warm-season grass for winter can save you a lot of time and effort.
 If your grass care does not create a safe, healthy dormant season, then you could be seeding and sodding in the spring while all your neighbors watch their grass grow back on its own!
 By taking extra steps in your winter grass care, you can ensure your lawn’s health and revival!
-When the time comes for spring growth, grab our 16-4-8 Complete Balances Liquid Lawn Food to replenish your lawn for growing season!
+When the time comes for spring growth, grab our 16-4-8 Liquid Lawn Food to replenish your lawn for the growing season!